-AccessAlly is compatible with WordPress multisite installations.
-On this page you’ll find instructions for installing AccessAlly on a multisite and how to make sure everything is configured properly.
+Learn how to install AccessALly on a multisite installation.
+On this page, you’ll find instructions for installing AccessAlly on a multisite and how to make sure everything is configured properly.

 When to use a WordPress multisite?